pyeventsourcing/eventsourcing/docs/topics/persistence.rst

-As you can see from the bytes representation below, the transcoder puts the return value of each transcodings' :func:`encode` method in a Python :class:`dict` that has two values :data:`_data_` and :data:`_type_`.
+As you can see from the bytes representation below, the transcoder puts the return value of each transcoding's :func:`encode` method in a Python :class:`dict` that has two values :data:`_data_` and :data:`_type_`.
 The :data:`_data_` value is the return value of the transcoding's :func:`encode` method, and the :data:`_type_` value is the name of the transcoding.
 For this reason, it is necessary to avoid defining model objects to have a